 App translocation goes into effect when the user downloads a .zip file containing an application, extracts it, and runs it directly without moving it anywhere using the Finder.
 The operating system would run your app from a temporary read-only disk image created just for the purpose of launching your app.
 This has an unfortunate side effect of Sparkle being unable to update your app – which prevents you from delivering updates and bug fixes seamlessly to your user.

 Notarization is the method to register your software packages to Apple when you distribute outside the App Store.
 The problem with packaging software inside a .zip file comes from the inability to attach the notarization result on to the archive.
 Therefore your user’s system would need to be online to check whether your software package has been notarized.
 Otherwise it would prompt a “macOS can not validate…” warning to the user, possibly causing suspicion to your package.
 However when the notarization result is stapled to your package, macOS can validate it without making a network connection to Apple.

 Thus disk images is probably the best way to distribute application bundles outside the Mac App Store.
 Disk images can be signed, notarized, and stapled.
 When you distribute apps using disk images and Sparkle, your users would find it straightforwardly effortless to install, use, and update.

 But creating disk images is an involved task for the developer.
 There are so many tasks involved to package an application into a disk image ready for the user.
 This includes:

-- Creating a symbolic link inside the disk image to the
+Creating a symbolic link inside the disk image to the /Applications folder.

 That’s a lot of steps to do manually on each release.
 Thankfully all of those steps can be automated and added to your continuous integration environment.
 Hence you can automatically get a finished disk image on every release.
 Even if you don’t have a build server, integrating this to your Xcode build would be a snap.
 Read on to learn how to do this.